 - The investment manager is responsible for allocating funds to securities and managing the overall portfolio of the master fund.
 The manager is typically paid a percentage fee for their advisory and management services.

-Advantages and Disadvantages of Master-Feeder Structures
+Advantages of Master-Feeder Structures

 1. Reduced trading costs